 - A general knowledge of the theory of narrative fiction - A deeper insight into the theory of media studies, semiotics and play and game theory - Basic skills in a comparative analysis of different media-based texts.

 Course textbooks and outline/list of readings (more than 10 key-book titles) are available.
+Assessment: Final exam.

-TIS3-301E: General Translation Workshop ECTS Code: G-LSUD3 PraTIS301E
+TIS3-301E: General Translation Workshop I ECTS Code: G-LSUD3 PraTIS301E